-which offer functionality beyond what is provided by the public API.
+Reflection is commonly used for the following four use cases, among others.
+(1) Provide backward compatibility by accessing an API method that may or may not exist at run time.
+The reflective code implements a fallback solution so the app can run even if a certain API method does not exist, e.g., on older devices.
+(2) Access private API methods and fields, which offer functionality beyond what is provided by the public API.
 (3) Implement design patterns such as duck typing.
 (4) Code obfuscation to make it harder to reverse-engineer the program, e.g., code that accesses premium features that require a separate purchase.
-The Android developer documentation encourages the use of reflection to provide backward compatibility and for code obfuscation, and 39% of apps in the F-Droid repository [5] use reflection.
+The Android developer documentation encourages the use of reflection to provide backward compatibility and for code obfuscation (cases 1 and 4 above), and 39% of apps in the F-Droid repository [5] use reflection.